Frequently Asked Questions

 Graduate Students FAQs

-Graduate students may also be eligible for Perkins loans and FAU Graduate Grant.
-These funds are limited and awarded on a first come, first served basis, so be sure to complete your FAFSA early (prior to our March 1st priority deadline).
+Graduate students may also be eligible for FAU Graduate Grant.
+These funds are limited and awarded on a first come, first served basis, so be sure to complete your FAFSA early (prior to our January 1st priority deadline or by March 1st, the 2nd priority deadline).

 Click here for additional information including interest rates, borrowing limits, and how and when your loan will be repaid.

 You can think of your cost of attendance as the upper limit of the maximum amount of financial aid (including grants, scholarships and federal and private loans) that you may receive for the year.
 Your cost of attendance is determined by your academic classification (graduate student), residency status, housing status, and enrollment status.

 PLEASE NOTE: International students should not complete the Free Application for Federal Student Aid (FAFSA).
 They are not eligible for federal/state/institutional grants and loans.

 PLEASE NOTE: Freshman students who are deemed early admit (dual enrolled) should not complete the Free Application for Federal Student Aid (FAFSA).
 They are not eligible for federal/state/institutional grants and loans at this time.

 PLEASE NOTE: Students receive their account statements via their FAU E-mail address only.

 - Click on the Financial Aid tab or link.